 Save it with your other tax-time documentation.

-If advanced premium tax credit was paid towards your health insurance premiums in 2017 or if you or a member of your household wants to claim the premium tax credit on your return, then you must file a federal income tax return.
+If advanced premium tax credit was paid towards your health insurance premiums during the tax year or if you or a member of your household wants to claim the premium tax credit on your return, then you must file a federal income tax return.

 When you file your tax return, you will use your 1095-A to complete and file Form 8962 (Premium Tax Credit).
 Additional information about Form 1095-A can be found on the back under the "Instructions for Recipient" section.

 MNsure can answer questions about Form 1095-A, but we cannot give you tax advice.
 If you have questions about Form 8962 or other tax-related questions, visit www.irs.gov.

 Form 1095-A includes information you may need to fill out your federal income tax return: